ZKETECH EBC-A20 Battery Tester

 Description SOF CRC EOF

-Each packet begins with a 0xfa byte and ands with 0xf8.
-These are marked with SOF and EOF.
+Each packet begins with a 0xfa byte and ends with 0xf8.
+These are labeled as SOF and EOF.
 The payload are the bytes between offset 1 and 16 (inclusively).
 A packet also contains a "CRC" which is a simple checksum not an actual Cyclic redundancy check.
 It can be calculated by performing a XOR operation on the payload bytes:

 >>> hex(0x0c ^ 0x00 ^ 0x00 ^ 0x02 ^ 0x1e ^ 0x00 ^ 0x00 ^ 0x00 ^ 0x00 ^ 0x00 ^ 0x0a ^ 0x01 ^ 0x3c ^ 0x00 ^ 0x0a ^ 0x09)